D'Amore-McKim School of Business: Academics

 The full-time MBA is a 60-credit program that can be completed in 24 months of full-time study, including a six-month paid corporate residency.
 The curriculum has a globalization requirement which is fulfilled through the Global Projects Course, an international consulting project.
 Students complete a required course curriculum in their first year followed by an elective based curriculum determined by their chosen career track in their second year.
 Career tracks include Finance, Marketing, and Operations & Supply Chain Management.
-The finance career track is further subdivided into Investments and Corporate Finance sub-tracks.

 The school also offers High Tech MBA, Online MBA, Online MSF, Online MST and Executive MBA programs.
 In addition to their MBA and MS programs, Northeastern offers dual degrees combining the MBA degree with an MS or JD.
 Dual degree programs include MS Finance/MBA, MS Accounting/MBA, MS Nursing/MBA, and JD/MBA.
 The MS Finance/MBA and MS Accounting/MBA are obtained solely through the D'Amore-McKim School of Business, while the MS Nursing/MBA and the JD/MBA are obtained jointly through the School of Nursing and School of Law, respectively.